zulfadlizainal/nr-dimensioning/Part 6 Paging/1_Paging Block Probability/README.md

 # Paging Blocking Probability

-The objective of this calculation is to estimate the paging blocking probability of required paging by UE based on paging strategy and maximum supported UE per paging message.
-Few important components of paging design in 5G NR SA system will be considered sucsh as TAC size and RNA size.
+The objective of this calculation is to estimate the paging blocking probability of required paging by UE based on paging demand and maximum supported UE per paging message.
+Few important components of paging design in 5G NR SA system will be considered such as TAC size and RNA (RAN Notification Area) size.

 ### Paging Frame Structure

-To calculate throughput for DL, total PDSCH RE first need to be estimated.
-Calculation for PDSCH RE is based on this link.
+Paging frame structure for 5G NR have similar concept as 4G LTE with additional concept of multi beam operation.
 <br />
 <br />
 <p align="center">